-The Counseling Center provides psychological and psychiatric evaluation services for students on a short-term basis.
+Located at the west entrance of the Health Center, Mental Health Services professional staff members provide psychological and psychiatric services on a short-term basis for TCU students.
 Students requiring long-term services will be referred to professionals off campus.
-The staff includes a full time psychiatric medical director, 2 clinical psychologists, and 2 licensed professional counselors.
+The staff includes a full time medical doctor of psychiatry, clinical psychologists, and licensed professional counselors.
 Services are provided confidentially.